Six Days on the Road

-"Six Days on the Road" is an American song written by Earl Green and Muscle Shoals Sound Studio songwriter Carl Montgomery, made famous by country music singer Dave Dudley.
-The song was initially recorded by Paul Davis (not the same as the better known singer-songwriter, full name Paul Lavon Davis) and released in 1961 on the Bulletin label.
-In 1963, the song became a major hit when released by Dudley, peaking at #2 on the Billboard Hot Country Songs chart and cracking the Top 40 (#32) on the Hot 100, leading to it being hailed as the definitive celebration of the American truck driver.
+"Six Days on the Road" is a truck-driving country song written by Earl Green and Muscle Shoals Sound Studio songwriter Carl Montgomery, made famous by country music singer Dave Dudley.
+The song was initially recorded by Paul Davis (not to be confused with the singer) and released in 1961 on the Bulletin label.
+In 1963, the song became a major hit when released by Dudley, peaking at number two on the Billboard Hot Country Songs chart and cracking the top 40 (number 32) on the Hot 100, leading to it being hailed as the definitive celebration of the American truck driver.

-In 1997, more than 30 years after Dudley's version charted, country music band Sawyer Brown took the song back to the Hot Country Songs chart, reaching #13.
+In 1997, more than 30 years after Dudley's version charted, country music band Sawyer Brown took the song back to the Hot Country Songs chart, reaching number 13.

 Dave Dudley version

 According to country music historian Bill Malone, "Six Days on the Road" was not the first truck driving song; Malone credits "Truck Driver's Blues" by Cliff Bruner, released in 1940, with that distinction.
 "Nor is it necessarily the best," said Malone, citing songs such as "Truck Drivin' Man" by Terry Fell and "White Line Fever" by Merle Haggard and the Strangers as songs that "would certainly rival it".

 However, "Six Days", Malone continued, "set off a vogue for such songs" that continued for many years.
 "The trucking songs coincided with country music's growing identification as working man's music in the 1960s," he said.
-Many country music artists and bands—including Alabama, Dick Curless, Merle Haggard, Kathy Mattea, Ronnie Milsap, The Howboy Catts, Jerry Reed, Del Reeves, Dan Seals, Red Simpson, Red Sovine, Joe Stampley, C.W.
-McCall, Steve Earle, among many others—recorded successful truck driving songs during the next 25 years.
+Many country music artists and bands—including Alabama, Dick Curless, Merle Haggard, Kathy Mattea, Ronnie Milsap, Jerry Reed, Del Reeves, Dan Seals, Red Simpson, Red Sovine, Joe Stampley, C.W.
+McCall, Steve Earle, and David Allen Coe, among many others—recorded successful truck driving songs during the next 25 years.
 Several of those artists—Dudley included—became almost exclusively associated with songs about truck drivers and life on the road.

-Dudley "strikingly captures the sense of boredom, danger and swaggering masculinity that often accompanies long-distance truck driving.
+Dudley "strikingly captures the sense of boredom, danger, and swaggering masculinity that often accompanies long-distance truck driving.
 His macho interpretation, with its rock-and-roll overtones, is perfect for the song."

-Allmusic writer Bill Dahl, called "Six Days" the "ultimate overworked rig driver's lament;" indeed, the song's lyrics bemoan highway patrolmen, scale weigh-ins and loneliness for the narrator's girlfriend, and speak of using "little white pills" to keep him awake.
-Like Malone, Dahl also cited Dudley's voice as perfect for the song, as "his bottomless pipes were certainly the ultimate vehicle for its delivery, reeking of too much turbid coffee and too many non-filtered cigarettes."
+Allmusic writer Bill Dahl, called "Six Days" the "ultimate overworked rig-driver's lament;" indeed, the song's lyrics bemoan highway patrolmen, scale weigh-ins, and loneliness for the narrator's girlfriend, and speak of using "little white pills" to keep him awake.
+Like Malone, Dahl also cited Dudley's voice as perfect for the song, as "his bottomless pipes were certainly the ultimate vehicle for its delivery, reeking of too much turbid coffee and too many nonfiltered cigarettes."

 Dudley's version was also played during the STS-3 mission as a wake-up call.